Dalby Town Council Chambers and Offices: Heritage listing

 The former Dalby Town Council Chambers and Offices was listed on the Queensland Heritage Register on 23 July 1999 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former Dalby Town Council Chambers is significant as it demonstrates the growth and development of Dalby and the surrounding area and the increasing self confidence placed in the town by the Council and by the local population.

 As the site of the School of Arts prior to the construction of the hall, and with the building housing a School of Arts when constructed, the place demonstrates the continued public use of the property for over 60 years.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The former Dalby Town Council Chambers, a brick and concrete rendered building, is significant as one of only about six buildings extant in Dalby dating from the early 1930s.
 Other buildings include the former Wambo Shire Council Chambers and the Dalby Fire Station, both of which have Georgian elements in their designs and the former Union Bank.
 Internally, contributing to its significance, the former meeting room of the Dalby Town Council remains highly intact with timber panelling and screening.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The former Dalby Town Council Chambers is significant as example of an interwar building with Art Deco elements especially the decorative moulded relief work.

 The place is important because of its aesthetic significance.

 Located at the corner of Cunningham Street, the unpretentious yet elegant building provides an integral civic contribution to the streetscape.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Further, it held a long association with the people of Dalby and surrounding areas as a focal point for social, and community functions.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-The former Dalby Town Council Chambers is significant for its association with the well-known Brisbane architectural firm, Hall and Phillips, in practice from 1929-1948.
+The former Dalby Town Council Chambers is significant for its association with the well-known Brisbane architectural firm, Hall and Phillips, in practice from 1929 to 1948.
 Thomas Ramsay Hall had previously been in partnership with George Gray Prentice as Hall and Prentice.